Top Pieces Of Advice For Email Account Hacking

 2. Phishing and Credential Harvesting

-Phishing remains one of the most effective attack vectors, evolving significantly since 2019.
+Phishing remains one of the most effective attack vectors for those seeking to hack email accounts, evolving significantly since 2019.
 Modern phishing attacks are remarkably sophisticated, often indistinguishable from legitimate communications.

 Common phishing techniques: